mixmix/hypermarkdown/README.md

 ## notation

-To include a MD file within your MD file, use the normal markdown-link syntax, prefixed with an 'i'
+To include a MD file within your MD file, use the normal markdown-link syntax, prefixed with a '+'

 e.g.
 ```